Easy as 1-2-3: Charli Collier, Awak Kuier, Aari McDonald top WNBA draft

 “I have the ability to score the basketball from everywhere on the floor.
 I can shoot the three consistently.
 You’ll see more of my midrange game. … And getting to the basket, getting fouls and getting under the defense.”

 Perhaps the draft’s most popular pick came from Atlanta at No. 3 with the selection of Arizona guard Aari McDonald, the sharpshooter whose stature grew during her sparkling NCAA tournament that saw her lead the Wildcats to the final against Stanford.
-The two-time second team AP all-American had a backdrop set up at her draft party featuring a wall of ivy outlined with flowers and her name written in cursive in lights.
+The two-time second-team all-American had a backdrop set up at her draft party featuring a wall of ivy outlined with flowers and her name written in cursive in lights.

 “It’s been a lot going on,” McDonald said.
 “But, through it all, I never got too high, never got too low.
 Even after losing the NCAA tournament, I was never too low.